Supporting the mental health and wellbeing of your family during coronavirus

 Being at home together without space for time alone may cause tension or conflict in the house.
 However big or small, if you're worried about coping with family tensions or managing arguments, there are some tips and advice on the NSPCC website.

-Preparing for exams would have been important for many young people, and they may be worried about their grades after the exams were cancelled.
-There is guidance with answers to the common questions about exams being cancelled, you can also speak to your school or college to get more information and talk about any concerns.
+Preparing for exams would have been important for many young people.
+There is guidance with answers to the common questions about taking exams and awarding grades, you can also speak to your school or college to get more information and talk about any concerns.

 The School Public Health Service have a dedicated section providing support and information for parents on counselling and emotional health.